nihao-wiki/nihao/docs/en/chongqing/impressions.md

 # Chongqing's First Impressions: Your Arrival Guide

+## Overview

+Chongqing's population exceeds 30 million, making it one of the most populous cities in the world.
+The total area of Chongqing is approximately 82,300 square kilometers, which is roughly the same size as Serbia and twice the size of the Netherlands.

+Chongqing's Nicknames:
+- **The Bridge City**: Chongqing, with its numerous rivers, has constructed over 20,000 bridges to connect land and span valleys.
+- **Mountain Metropolis**: Surrounded by mountains, Chongqing's urban architecture follows the natural topography, creating a unique '8D landscape' with buildings at varying elevations.
+- **Fog Capital**: Chongqing has a subtropical humid climate, characterized by high humidity and frequent fog.
+Especially during autumn and winter, thick mist often shrouds the city in the early morning hours.
+- **Hotpot Capital**: Chongqing is the birthplace of hotpot and is home to over 32,000 hotpot restaurants.
+By the way, Chongqing is also home to over 80,000 small noodle shops.

 ## Night View from Above

 Chongqing's night views are incredibly famous.
 Should you happen to arrive in Chongqing at night, opting for a window seat on **the left side** of the aircraft gives you <u>a 50% chance (determined by wind direction) to witness the beautiful urban night scenery of Chongqing</u> just before the plane lands.